 11.1 GBA overview

-GBA framework relies on a BSF, HSS, SLF and NAF as specified in i.10[i.10].
+GBA framework relies on a BSF, HSS, SLF and NAF as specified in ETSI TS 133 220 [i.10].
 GBA has two modes (GBA_U and GBA_ME) and one variant (GBA_Digest).

-GBA_U and GBA_ME rely on AKA credentials stored in the UICC application.
+- GBA_U and GBA_ME rely on AKA credentials stored in the UICC application.

 GBA_ME is a ME-based solution with all GBA-specific functions carried out in the ME.
-The Boostrapping Key “Ks” and the NAF key “Ks_NAF” are stored on the ME.
+The Boostrapping Key "Ks" and the NAF key "Ks_NAF" are stored on the ME.

 GBA_U is a UICC-based GBA with UICC-based enhancement proposing higher level of security with the storage of GBA keys in the UICC.
-The Bootstrapping Key “Ks” and the NAF key “Ks_int_NAF” are stored in the UICC while the NAF Key “Ks_ext_NAF” is stored in the ME.
-All usage of the internal keys therefore need to reside on the UICC.
+The Bootstrapping Key "Ks" and the NAF key "Ks_int_NAF" are stored in the UICC while the NAF Key "Ks_ext_NAF" is stored in the ME.
+All usage of the internal keys therefore needs to reside on the UICC.

 The BSF decides which mode to run based on the UICC capabilities indicated in the GBA user security setting (GUSS).

-GBA_Digest is a GBA variant that extends the usage of GBA to environments where the UICC is not available.
+- GBA_Digest is a GBA variant that extends the usage of GBA to environments where the UICC is not available.
 GBA_Digest relies on SIP Digest credentials.

-Figure 5-a: Simple Network Architecture for GBA in i.103GPP [i.10]
+Figure 5-a: Simple Network Architecture for GBA in ETSI TS 133 220 [i.10]

 Figure 5-b: Use of GBA from underlying network in oneM2M

 12 Suitable Security and Privacy Procedures and Processes

+12.0 Introduction

 Based on the analysis, the following security procedures and functions are required within the Security CSF.
 The Security CSF architecture consists of following the layers as depicted below: